TWRA Weekly Fishing Report

 Observed Species Information

 Bass: Fishing is fair.
-Fish are starting to go onto deeper ledges and points due to the higher water temperatures throughout the reservoir.
+Fish are starting to transition back to shallower areas due to water temperatures dropping during these cooler nights.
 Most anglers are throwing dropshots, Texas rigs, and jigging minnows to attract these fish.
-There are still fish up shallow as well, just the majority of anglers are fishing deeper.
-Some anglers are finding better success with live bait as well.
+Finding fish that are chasing/busting the surface for bait fish are great areas to target with these methods.

 Report Contributor -Reelfoot Lake Tourism Council